Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

 \subsubsection{Exact Algorithms.}

 We are able to find polynomial time algorithms for maximizing \ESW{} under a class of quantiles which includes many natural quantiles like $\tau = 0,\sfrac{1}{2},\sfrac{2}{3},\sfrac{3}{4},\sfrac{9}{10}$.
-We begin with a simple observation which is true for all quantiles: it must be possible to simultaneously allocate at least one item of value $1$ to each agent.
+We begin with an observation which is true for all quantiles: for maximum \ESW{} to be $1$, each agent must get at least one item of value $1$ simultaneously.

 \begin{observation} Under an instance with binary goods, for allocation $A$, $\ESW{}(A)=1$ if and only if for each $i\in N$, there exists $g\in A_i$, s.t. $v_i(g)=1$. \end{observation}

 This gives a necessary condition for an allocation with \ESW{} of 1 to exist.
 We now specifically consider quantiles of the form $\tau=\frac{t}{t+1}$ for $k\in \mathbb{Z}_+$.
 For this setting, we have the following simple result.